-- 1. The total width of all driveway approaches must not exceed 32 feet per frontage, as measured at the property line.
-For lots or parcels with more than one frontage, see subsection (3) below. - 2.
-Driveway approaches may be separated when located on a local street.
-If approaches are separated, they must meet applicable driveway spacing standards for local streets. - 3.
+- 1. Each individual driveway approach must not exceed 12 feet in width per dwelling served by the driveway. - 2.
+Total width of all driveways shall not exceed 50 percent of the street frontage. - 3.
+To maximize on-street parking opportunities, shared driveways are required, unless access is obtained from a public alley.
+A shared driveway is a single driveway serving two units.
+Developments with an odd number of units are permitted one (1) single unit driveway.
+A shared driveway approach must not exceed 20 feet in width unless a minimum of 20 feet of spacing can be achieved between driveways. - 4.
+Driveway approaches must meet applicable driveway spacing standards for local streets. - 5.
 In addition, lots or parcels with more than one frontage must comply with the following: - a.
 Lots or parcels must access the street with the lowest classification.
-For lots or parcels abutting an alley, access must be taken from the alley. - b.
-Lots or parcels with frontages only on collectors and/or arterial streets must meet the applicable driveway access standards for collectors and/or arterials. - c.
-Triplexes and quadplexes on lots or parcels with frontages only on local streets may have either: - 1.
-Two driveway approaches not exceeding 32 feet in total width on one frontage; or - 2.
-One maximum 16-foot-wide driveway approach per frontage.
+For lots or parcels abutting an alley, access must be taken from the alley.
+If classifications are identical, access can be taken from either or both, subject to the other requirements of this code. - b.
+Lots or parcels with frontages only on collectors and/or arterial streets must meet the applicable driveway access standards for collectors and/or arterials.

-Figure 11.
-Side-by-Side Triplex/Quadplex Driveway Approaches - Local Street
+Figure 11-B. Side-by-Side Triplex/Quadplex Driveway Approaches - Local Street